 How Do I Set Up a Proxy Server?

-Proxy server setup varies across operating systems and web browsers.
+Proxy settings vary across operating systems and web browsers.

 You will need to find the Local Area Network (LAN) settings for your operating system or browser, enter the proxy server's address, port number, and other related information.

 Proxy configuration settings for Wi-Fi or Ethernet can be found in System Preferences.